kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 -  **index.js** server (this repository)

      * this server listens on port *9000*
-     * informs when user gets connected and disconnected
+     * informs when a user gets connected and disconnected
      * broadcast and emits skeleton data to the listening clients